 The Oak Island light is located on property that has been in use as a US Coast Guard station since the 1930s, and prior to that it was a US Lifesaving Station.
 The current Coast Guard station was recently reconstructed after a fire completely destroyed the ten-year-old building in 2002.
 The new station house is built over the footprint of the lost station, and closely resembles the older station.

-In 2004 the lighthouse and the surrounding property were deeded to the Town of Caswell Beach along with adjacent beachfront property.
-While the Coast Guard has retained responsibility for the upkeep of the lights, Caswell Beach now has responsibility for maintenance of the lighthouse and the grounds.
+In 2004 the lighthouse and the surrounding property were deeded to the Town of Caswell Beach along with adjacent beachfront property as part of the Federal Land to Parks program.
+While the Coast Guard has retained responsibility for the upkeep of the lights (since they are still an active aid to navigation), Caswell Beach now has responsibility for maintenance of the lighthouse and the grounds.
 The town has made provisions for additional parking as well as providing access to the lighthouse grounds and a boardwalk access to the beach with an observation deck.
 During the summer of 2006, the Friends of Oak Island Lighthouse began assembling volunteers and providing visitors the opportunity to tour the tower.